TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 1/Fluids/Control Volume Analysis/Control Volume Analysis Introduction.md

 $$\textbf{f}_{tot_{y}}=\dot {\textbf{M}}_y=\dot{ \textbf{m}}(\textbf{V}_{iy}-\textbf{V}_{ey})$$

 $$\textbf{f}_{tot_{z}}=\dot {\textbf{M}}_z=\dot{ \textbf{m}}(\textbf{V}_{iz}-\textbf{V}_{ez})$$
-This is the **force exerted by the control volume**, the total force exerted on a control volume is the negative of the above formulae (i.e. the exit and entry velocities switch places in the equation).
+This is the **force exerted by the control volume** (i.e. on objects in the flow), the total force exerted on a control volume is the negative of the above formulae (i.e. the exit and entry velocities switch places in the equation).

 ### Forces on the Control Volume
 Total/net force on the CV can be split into: